Thursday, 30 December 2021

 Thy healing touch will quench the homes, domes and dens

-Now Nature will dance in greenish, garnish gown
+Now Nature will dance under a greenish, garnish gown

 None can be scared of the ardent Sun’s frown